Five steps for effective crisis communication

 Internally for staff and stakeholders, EDMs and intranet messages must be a priority and depending on the severity of personal phone calls and push SMS notifications.

 Customer-facing communication must happen almost simultaneously and can be managed through social media, email and SMS where appropriate.
 It is how media outlets are updated.

 Crisis Communication plans will, or should, include template holding statements.
 In a crisis, it is critical a pre-selected and tested ‘Go Team’ can activate quickly and a chain of command is followed to ensure communication is on message and delivered effectively.

 Existing social media or promotional campaigns that could be interpreted as insensitive or inappropriate must be stopped.

 An immediate review of all broader key messaging is essential or there is the risk of creating further brand damage and igniting a new media storm.

-Executive teams are continuing to develop and refine COVID-19 response plans.
-In best case scenarios they started with a comprehensive Crisis Communications Plan that already provided them with a framework, chain of command and a cross-function ‘Go Team’.
-Others have, and are, starting from scratch and that create increased pressure.
+Executive teams are continuing to develop and refine response plans.
+In best-case scenarios they started with a comprehensive Crisis Communications Plan that already provides them with a framework, chain of command and a cross-function ‘Go Team’.
+Others have, and are, starting from scratch and that creates increased pressure.